Atmosera-CoPilot-Dev/copilot-examples/markdown/markdown.md

 * [How to use Copilot](#how-to-use-copilot)
 * [How to use Copilot with a new code base](#how-to-use-copilot-with-a-new-code-base)

+... and Copilot may suggest some other tips.
+We'll also add a section on Copilot Architecture in Mermaid Format.

 ## What is Copilot?

 Copilot is a tool that helps you understand code.
 It does this by using machine learning to generate a summary of the code you are looking at.
 Copilot can be used to generate summaries of code you are looking at, or to generate summaries of code you are not looking at.
 Copilot can also be used to generate summaries of code you are not looking at, but that you are interested in.